 Sarah’s passion and constant energy for everything that comes with her way is inspiring, for a natural cynic and nihilist, it gives me hope that I’ll one day be happy.

-Also, I broke Andy the drummer’s brain that Donald Glover and Childish Gambino were the same person - it was like telling a small child Santa’s not real.
+Also, I broke Andy the drummer’s brain by telling him that Donald Glover and Childish Gambino were the same person - it was like telling a small child Santa’s not real.